dgarza4/mvp-app-frontend/README.md

 All pages will be found in the `src/pages` directory.
 Pages are top level destinations that the react-router instance in `App.tsx` can reach.

+## Deployment

+You will have to create an S3 bucket and [configure it for static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/static-website-hosting.html).
+Make sure to set the `Error document` to `index.html` so that requests to your SPA with paths that do not exist end up opening the app regardless.

+If you have a url at hand you can also [configure a cloudfront distribution to serve s3 assets](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/)

+You also need to configure cloudfront so that it returns something even if the path does not exist.
+Go to CloudFront and click the distribution you want to apply these SPA settings to.
+Click the Error Pages tab and add a new error page.
+Fill the form with these fields:

+* HTTP Error Code: 404
+* TTL: 0
+* Custom Error Response: Yes
+* Response Page Path: /index.html
+* HTTP Response Code: 200

 ## Azure Pipelines

 You can find the CI pipeline for azure in the `azure-pipelines.yml`.
 Before you run it, make sure to change all the variables starting with `CHANGE_`.
+Use the s3 bucket you created in the above step.

 ## SEO